 Deborah Brown Bio

 Many people look back on their teen years, especially high school, as one of the best times of their lives.
 For me, the opposite is true.
 As a teen, I felt utterly lost, full of anger, and mired in self-hatred.
 My parents, who were preoccupied with their own marital conflict, put their attention elsewhere since, on the surface, I always seemed “okay.”
 But they didn’t know that I was engaging in risky behavior — including drinking, using drugs, skipping school, and hitchhiking as my primary mode of transportation.
 I was deeply unhappy but felt that there was absolutely no one in my life who cared to see me, acknowledge me, or guide me.
 Today, I believe that just one caring and supportive person can make a profound difference in a young person's life.

-My previous education and professional career have been in the design field, but I always harbored a deep interest in psychology and in exploring how we become the people we are.
+My previous education and professional career have been in the design field, but I always held a deep interest in psychology and in exploring how we become the people we are.
 In the mid-2000s, I began to feel called to work with teens, especially young girls who, like myself, were trying to find their way through the tumultuous landscape of adolescence.
 I trained to become a facilitator of Teen Talking Circles, and in the years since have been a volunteer mentor for various organizations focused on youth, including Seattle Youth Garden Works (now Tilth Alliance Youth Garden Works), Community for Youth, and Girls Inc.

 When I was finally able, I returned to school to study adolescent psychology, graduating in June 2017 from Marylhurst University.
 Also in 2017, I enrolled in the Youth Coaching Institute and became certified as a Youth Mentor Coach.
 Life coaching gives me a tool to empower youth and watch them transform themselves.
 The more I experience it, the more I believe in it.